base-org/web/apps/base-docs/docs/why-base.md

 ## Builder support

 More apps mean more compelling reasons for everyone to get onchain.
 Base is committed to expanding its developer and user community by creating opportunities for apps to go viral.
-To support this, Base actively distributes apps through its official channels, including Wallet, X, and Warpcast.
+To support this, Base actively distributes apps through its official channels, including Wallet, [X], and [Warpcast].

 Beyond growth, Base is also a place to earn.
 Since its launch, we have dedicated a portion of our revenue to the Optimism Collective, supporting initiatives like [Retroactive Public Goods Funding (RetroPGF)] and other ecosystem projects.